What exactly is a physician mortgage loan?

 Lenders are often happy to approve physicians and other medical professionals with little employment history, thanks to their high earning potential.

-Thus, it may be possible to get a physician mortgage loan on the strength of a contract or offer letter alone.
-And self-employed doctors might be able to get a mortgage based on as little as six months‘ self-employment history.
+Thus, it may be possible to get a physician loan on the strength of a contract or offer letter alone.
+And self-employed doctors might be able to get a mortgage based on as little as six months’ self-employment history.

-What banks offer physician mortgage programs?
+Which banks offer physician loan programs?